 Preserving important evidence becomes increasingly difficult as time passes.
 The best scenario after an accident is to contact a knowledgeable pedestrian and car accident lawyer as soon as possible.

-The Boston, MA pedestrian accident lawyers at Sweeney Merrigan Law, LLP offer a free consultation to review your case and evaluate your legal rights.
+The Boston pedestrian accident lawyers at Sweeney Merrigan Law, LLP offer a free consultation to review your case and evaluate your legal rights.
 We have recovered millions in a car accident and personal injury cases, and are ready to help you.
 Contact our Boston pedestrian accident attorneys to discuss your case with one of our lawyers.